yuesjx/VodRecovery/README.md

 # Welcome to Vod Recovery

-This Fork of [VodRecovery](https://github.com/Shishkebaboo/VodRecovery) is used to recover and download Twitch VODs, highlights, and clips, including various adjustments and improvements.
+This Fork of VodRecovery is used to recover and download Twitch VODs, highlights, and clips, including various adjustments and improvements.

-## Installation and Setup
+## Installation

 1. Install [Python](https://www.python.org/downloads/), during installation check the box labeled "Add Python to environment variables"
 2. Download the app by clicking [here](https://github.com/MacielG1/VodRecovery/archive/refs/heads/main.zip) or with the command `git clone https://github.com/MacielG1/VodRecovery`
-3. Navigate inside the downloaded folder
+3. Inside the downloaded folder run the file: `install_dependencies.py`
-4. Install the dependencies by running the `install_dependencies.py` file
-5. Run the program by running the `vod_recovery.py` file or one of the shortcuts
+4. Start the program by running the file `vod_recovery.py` or one of the shortcuts

 ## Core Features